Jim Costa: Infrastructure and transportation

-In August 2021, Costa joined a group of conservative Democrats, dubbed "The Unbreakable Nine", who threatened to derail the Biden administration's $3.5 trillion budget reconciliation package meant to tackle the nation's infrastructure.
+In 2021, Costa joined a group of conservative Democrats, dubbed "The Unbreakable Nine", who threatened to derail the Biden administration's $3.5 trillion budget reconciliation package meant to tackle the nation's infrastructure.

-High-speed rail

-Costa has advocated creating a high-speed rail system that would go up and down California as well as across the nation at speeds of 225 miles per hour.
-He has introduced many bills supporting these rails; so far, none have passed.
-Miller compared rail projects to Eisenhower's highway expansion and pleaded to Transportation Secretary Ray LaHood and President Barack Obama for help in with this project.

-In April 2008, Costa wrote a piece in Capitol Weekly calling for high-speed rail in California.

 Military

-National cemetery burials

 In December 2017, Costa introduced legislation to allow some Hmong- and Laotian-American veterans to be buried in U.S. national cemeteries.
 The legislation applies to Hmong and Laotian veterans who fought alongside the U.S. against North Vietnamese forces in the 1960s and 1970s.
 The bill, which does not allow for burials at Arlington National Cemetery, applies only to veterans who pass away on or after the bill's enactment.
 The bill was enacted in March 2018 as part of the Consolidated Appropriations Act of 2018.

+Personal life

+Costa is Roman Catholic, and has been described as a liberal Catholic who favors abortion rights.